coinbase/coinbase-exchange-node/README.md

 # DEPRECATED

-This package has been deprecated and will receive any further updates.
+This package has been deprecated and will not receive any further updates.

 Please use the new official client [gdax-node](https://github.com/coinbase/gdax-node).